nguyenliliana/ersp-research-log/ersp-research-log-f22.md

 ## Project Description
 The goal of this research is to leverage automatic question-answer generation to develop an integrated system where teachers can collaborate with AI to create and customize interactive reading resources with question-answering functions for their students from kindergarten through second grade.
 Throughout this project, students will have a chance to 1) develop innovative AI models that expand the state-of-the-art NLP techniques (e.g., BERT, GPT) for automatically generating question-answer pairs for reading materials and customizing the training to meet the unique requirements of an educational context; and 2) building a dialog system with graphical user interfaces that is able to a) ask children a question, b) provide tailored feedback and explanation to children’s response, and/or c) rephrase the original question (usually open-ended) to a multiple-choice question as a way of scaffolding if the children do not answer the original question or answer it incorrectly.

+# Week 8 (11/13-11/19)
+## Meeting Summaries
+**Research Group Meeting w/ Prof. Chang and Grad Mentors**
+- Nov 18 @ 6pm
+- Present individual text classification models.

+**Research Group Meeting (Undergrads)**
+- Monday Nov 14: Text Classification Model Progress Check (Virtual)
+- Wednesay Nov 16: Text Classification Model Finalization (In-Person)

+## Weekly Goals:
+- [X] Draft Evaluation and Implementation Plan
+- [X] Peer Review Proposal

+**Accomplished:**
+**Sunday (2 hours) Evaluation and Implementation Plan** I attended a group meeting with my fellow undergrads where we discussed the proposed solution section.
+The previous week, we had asked our grad mentors what the exact technical impementations the project would be executing.
+He was extemely helpful in sending us a detailed response with an overview of the solution and reference papers.
+The solution consisted of two modules, so we divided ourselves into two group to focus on each module.
+I decided to take on the question-answer pair generation module.
+I read about the technical contributions and detailed setup and translated my understanding over to the draft.

+**Tuesday (1 hour) Peer Review Proposal**
+I was assigned Professor Bultan's group's project proposal.
+Their project is about implementing a working prototype onto angr which will utilize differential symboic execution on order to recognize functional equivalence within code blocks.
+Their project is also aiming to have a faster runtime performance.
+I read through it three times in order to give a proper review of their introduction, related works, proposed solution, implementation plan, and evaluation.
+I prepared notes to provide feedback in class.
+My two main suggestions is to make a clear distinction as to what their new technical contribution is and to define their metrics more clearly in their evaluation plan.

+# Week 7 (11/6-11/12)
+## Meeting Summaries
+**Research Group Meeting w/ Prof. Chang and Grad Mentors**
+- Meeting canceled for holiday.

+**Research Group Meeting (Undergrads)**
+- [Monday, Nov.
+9 (Virtual)](https://docs.google.com/document/d/1aZAPX7DiJDm612g00SXtV9bSFanentMxM5fggmdxGR4/edit?usp=sharing): Text Classification Model & Proposed Solution Section
+- Friday, Nov.
+11 (In-Person): Text Classification Model Progress Check and Proposal Revisions

+## Weekly Goals:
+- [X] Draft Proposed solution section.
+- [X] Read papers assigned by mentors.
+- [X] Reflection 3

+**Accomplished:**
+**Monday (2 hours) Proposed Solution**
+I attended a group meeting with my fellow undergrads where we discussed the proposed solution section.
+The previous week, we had asked our grad mentors what the exact technical impementations the project would be executing.
+He was extemely helpful in sending us a detailed response with an overview of the solution and reference papers.
+The solution consisted of two modules, so we divided ourselves into two group to focus on each module.
+I decided to take on the question-answer pair generation module.
+I read about the technical contributions and detailed setup and translated my understanding over to the draft.

 # Week 6 (10/30-11/5)
 ## Meeting Summaries
 **Research Group Meeting w/ Prof. Chang and Grad Mentors**